 Move over, Iceland!
-Greenland is emerging as a travel destination for hikers and adventurers in search of glaciers, mountains, winter sports, and backcountry solitude.
+The untouched wilderness of Greenland is emerging as a travel destination for hikers and adventurers in search of glaciers, mountains, winter sports, and backcountry solitude.

-While Iceland has seen an explosion of tourists eager to visit its many natural wonders, the neighboring island of Greenland is just starting to become a popular destination for adventurous travelers.
-In 2016, Greenland welcomed more than 80,000 international tourists, not including cruise passengers.
+While Iceland has seen an explosion of tourists eager to visit its many natural wonders, the neighboring island of Greenland is just starting to become a popular eco destination for adventurous travelers.
+Greenland welcomes just over 100,000 international tourists annually, not including cruise passengers.
 That may be a small number compared to other countries, but it's still a lot of people arriving to get a glimpse of the 15 percent of Greenland not covered by an ice cap.
 And those ice caps are a defining feature of visiting Greenland—and one the national tourism board is keen to protect.
 Though Greenland is looking for ways to increase tourism numbers—by slowly making it easier to get there, easier travel around the island, and easier to find accomodation and places to eat—the nation is also aware of the potentially negative impact overtourism can have on delicate ecosystems, as well as the impact of so many flights on climate change.
 Right now, Greenland is still an off-the-beaten path destination ideal for adventurous travelers.

-Visitors come for the hiking, skiing, glaciers, mountains, wildlife, and the coastal villages that have been able to maintain some of their Inuit traditions despite the arrival of the Internet and other features of modern life.
-Though getting to Greenland can be tricky because international flights are limited and expensive, those who truly want to see the island find the journey well worth it.
+Visitors come to Greenland for the hiking, skiing, glaciers, mountains, wildlife, and the coastal villages that have been able to maintain some of their Inuit traditions despite the arrival of the Internet and other features of modern life.
+Though getting to Greenland can be tricky because international flights are limited and expensive, those who truly want to visit the island find the journey well worth it.

 Getting to Greenland

 During the summer, tour companies offer one-day trips by plane from Reykjavik to the Greenland village of Kulusuk, where visitors get a few hours to take in the scenery and meet local residents before returning to Iceland before nightfall.
-Though this is perhaps the most affordable way to visit the Greenland, costs for the tour and taxes can still exceed $1000 USD (approx. £759 GBP.)
+Though this is perhaps the most affordable way to visit the Greenland, costs for the tour and taxes can still exceed $1000 USD.

 Finally, you may consider securing a spot on one of the handful of international cruise ships that stops in Greenland, though this option will only give you a short time on the island.